You can define and change security group settings in network profiles and in cloud template designs.

 For information about defining security groups in network profiles, see Learn more about network profiles in vRealize Automation.

 For information about viewing and changing security groups settings in infrastructure resource pages, see Security resources in vRealize Automation.

-For information about defining security groups in cloud template designs, see Using a security group resource in a vRealize Automation cloud template.
+For information about defining security groups in cloud template designs, see More about security group and tag resources in vRealize Automation cloud templates.

-For examples of security group resources in cloud template designs, see Network, security, and load balancer examples in vRealize Automation cloud templates.
+For examples of security group resources in cloud template designs, see Networks, security resources, and load balancers in vRealize Automation.